akalend/pg_ml/README.md

 ## Prediction

+ML prediction use the [CatBoost] (https://catboost.ai/) based on the categorical boosting algorithm.

 The prediction has so far been made  for:
  - binary classification
  - multi classification
  - regression
+ - ranking (in the development)

 ## Installation

+ Variable $PG_HOME is the postgres home directory.
+Default is:  PG_HOME=/usr/local/bin

 - export PG_HOME=/usr/local/pgsql    //where is main postgres folder